2021–22 Belarusian Cup

-2021–22 Belarusian Cup was the thirty first season of the Belarusian annual cup competition.
+2021–22 Belarusian Cup was the 31st season of the Belarusian annual cup competition.
 Contrary to the league season, it is conducted in a fall-spring rhythm.
-It started in May 2021 and ended with a final match on 21 May 2022.
+The tournament started in May 2021 and ended with a final match on 21 May 2022.
 The winner of the cup, Gomel, qualified for the second qualifying round of the 2022–23 UEFA Europa Conference League.

 Preliminary round

 70 clubs from the Belarusian Second League and lower regional leagues entered in this round.
 The draw was performed on 28 April 2021.
 The matches were played on 8 and 9 May 2021.

 First round

 35 winners of Preliminary Round were joined by another 5 clubs from the Belarusian Second League.
 The draw was performed on 28 April 2021.
 The matches were played on 22 and 23 May 2021.

 Second round

 20 winners of previous round were joined by 10 clubs from the Belarusian First League.
 The draw was performed on 24 May 2021.
 The matches were played between 29 May and 16 June 2021.